sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 - After the setup, right-click and choose "CodeQL: Run Variant Analysis"

 ## Closing remarks
+Today, you have learned how to explore a codebase using CodeQL and how to CodeQL in your own security research workflow.

 Check out these resources if you'd like to know more about:
 - static analysis and how it works:
   -  [CodeQL zero to hero part 1: the fundamentals of static analysis for vulnerability research](https://github.blog/2023-03-31-codeql-zero-to-hero-part-1-the-fundamentals-of-static-analysis-for-vulnerability-research/).
 Link to the [challenges accompanying the blog post](https://github.com/sylwia-budzynska/codeql-zero-to-hero/tree/main/1)